 Compiling and Plotting Data

-In general, data is either quantitative (a measure of how much of something, for example, the temperature is 10°C) or qualitative (a description of something example; the temperature is cold).
+In general, data is either quantitative (a measure of how much of something; for example, the temperature is 10°C) or qualitative (a description of something; for example, the temperature is cold).
 There are many ways to display data, and the type of data you collect will determine the type of data plot you will need.
 Simple data plots include pie charts, bar charts, timelines, histograms, and scatter plots.
 Not all data charts are helpful to interpret trends.
-Often, we have to try different types of plots to be able to discern what is important about the data.
+Often, we have to try different types of plots to discern what is important about the data.
 A lack of a trend is also informative because it means that your assumptions are incorrect and there is no relationship in your data set.

 Let’s look at the scatter plot in Figure 0.5.
 This graph shows a relationship between the time between two eruptions and how long (duration) an eruption lasts.
-This scatter plot shows that there are two types of eruptions: those that are short eruptions with a short time between them and long eruptions and a long wait time.
-In this plot, there is not much data eruption durations between 2.5 and 4.0 minutes.
+This scatter plot shows two types of eruptions: short eruptions with a short time between them and long eruptions with a long wait time.
+In this plot, there are not many data eruption durations between 2.5 and 4.0 minutes.
 So, if we interpolate between these, we can estimate the wait time between eruptions.

 Generally, scientists look to see if the data is correlated, meaning they are looking for a relationship or pattern.
-If there is a positive correlation, as one variable increases so does the other, just like Old Faithful eruptions (Figure 0.5).
-In this plot, as the duration of the eruption increases (x-axis), so does time between eruptions (y-axis).
-Data can also be negatively or inversely correlated; as one variable increases the other decreases.
-For example, as the magnitude of an earthquake increases, its frequency (how often it occurs) decreases.
-So, one variable increases (magnitude), the other decreases (frequency).
+Suppose there is a positive correlation; as one variable increases, so does the other, just like Old Faithful eruptions (Figure 0.5).
+In this plot, as the duration of the eruption increases (x-axis), so does the time between eruptions (y-axis).
+Data can also be negatively or inversely correlated; as one variable increases, the other decreases.
+For example, as an earthquake’s magnitude increases, its frequency (how often it occurs) decreases.

 Most geoscientists use spreadsheet programs such as Microsoft Excel or Google Sheets to analyze their numerical data.
 You may not yet be familiar with these programs, but there are many tutorials available online.
-Check out this tutorial at Excel Easy to help you get started.
+Check out this tutorial at Excel Easy or look at an Excel guide to help you get started.
 Excel is a powerful program that simplifies many tasks.
 You will find that many companies and organizations universally use it.
 Plus, if you learn one program, you will be able to use other programs because many of these software packages are very similar.

-In geosciences, we often collect data that has three components, such as grain size in sedimentary rocks and soil to classify them using the proportions of sand, silt, and clay-sized particles.
-These data are displayed on triangular plots (sometimes known as ).
+In geosciences, we often collect data that has three components, such as grain size in sedimentary rocks and soil, to classify samples using the proportions of sand, silt, and clay-sized particles.
+These data are displayed on triangular plots (sometimes known as ) (Figure 0.6).
 For most applications, the three variables (a, b, c) add up to one hundred percent.
 Since a + b + c = 100 for all components, any one variable is not independent of the other two.
-Only two variables are on the graph as c = 100 − a − b.
+Only two variables are on the graph as c=100−a−b.

 - What does your graph(s) tell you about your classmates?